EmaApps/banyan/README.md

 - [ ] Breadcrumbs
 - [ ] Wikilink support (for referencing other nodes.)
+- Use tailwind official
+  - [ ] Add default layer, and add input.css / tailwind.config.js to it.
+  - [ ] Nix'ify package.json
+    - [ ] Call `npx` from Haskell via staticWhich
+  - [ ] Allow user to override input.css and tailwind.config.js

 Compensating for lack of interactive web client: